Posted on 16 Comments

 8.4V Capable: No

-All this performance is enclosed in a shiny aluminum casing that also ensures a secure mounting of the servo into your RC glider.
+All this performance is enclosed in a shiny aluminum body that ensures a secure mounting of the servo into your RC glider.

-And last, but not least, it is provided with standard mounting tabs, and wing-mounting tabs, as well as without those, and can be programmed, similar to KST ones.
+And last, but not least, it is provided with standard mounting tabs, and wing-mounting tabs, as well as without those, and can be programmed, similar to KST A08.

 Centering: 5/5